epics-modules/lua/docs/libraries/seq-library.md

 ### prog:state
 ---

+Define a state in the program.

 ```
 prog:state (name, definition)
 ```

-Defines a state in the program.
+Defines a named state.
 The first state defined becomes the initial state when the program starts.

 The definition table contains named fields for lifecycle hooks and options, and array entries for transitions: